 Being pregnant comes with its fair share of perks and problems.
-Make sure you understand the implication of your choices on the growing foetus and make informed decisions.
-Eat right and take care of your gorgeous self to have a healthy little cherub.
+Make sure you understand the implications of your choices on your growing baby, and make informed decisions.
+Eat right, and take care of your gorgeous self to have a healthy little cherub!

 Also Read: Consuming Triphala While Pregnant